 Upgrading the processor, or CPU, in a computer is one of the most cost-effective upgrades to increase PC performance.
-A CPU upgrade helps your PC boot faster, respond more quickly when multitasking and speeds up web browsing.
+A CPU upgrade helps your PC boot faster, respond more quickly when multitasking, and speed up web browsing.
 Installing a new CPU requires you to open the computer case.

 Therefore, a basic knowledge of the components of the equipment helps make the process easier.
 However, if you know how to use a screwdriver and can pay attention to detail, you can remove the CPU from the PC’s motherboard in a few minutes.